ladih/Candlestick-windows/README.md

 # Trade selection using machine learning and candlestick patterns

-This project explores how machine learning models can identify trading opportunities based on historical candlestick data and signal candles.
+This project explores the performance of machine learning models used for accepting or rejetcing trades, given a certain signal candle and historical candlestick data.

-Models are trained and tested over defined periods, and evaluated by metrics such as **hit rate**, **mean return**, and **Sharpe ratio** for selected trades.
+ses machine learning models to decide whether

+## Example run

+Each model uses sequences of 21 one-minute candlesticks to

+predict the likelihood of
+positive returns following a “signal candle”.

+## Metric definitions

+## Models

+## Statistical significance

+## Data

 Data source: [massive.com](https://massive.com/)